NelsonPython/tuningGuides/DeepLearning.md

 ## Linux Operating System Optimization

-Benchmarking experiments conducted in order to write this guide run on Linux.
+To speed up processing tune the Linux operating system for parallel programming.

 ### OpenMP Parameter Settings

-The recommended configuration for the main parameters is as follows:
+The [OpenMP](https://www.openmp.org/) is a specification for parallel programming.
+Set these environment variables as follows:

 - OMP_NUM_THREADS = &ldquo;number of cpu cores in container&rdquo;
 - KMP_BLOCKTIME = 1 or 0 (set according to actual type of model)